akiym/PPI-Future/README.md

 utility modules first.
 The exact ones will depend on your version of perl.

-There are no special install instructions for PPI, and the normal `Perl Makefile.PL`, `make`, `make test`, `make install` instructions apply.
+There are no special install instructions for PPI::Future, and the normal `Perl Makefile.PL`, `make`, `make test`, `make install` instructions apply.

 # EXTENDING

-The PPI namespace itself is reserved for use by PPI itself.
+The PPI::Future namespace itself is reserved for use by PPI::Future itself.
-You are recommended to use the PPIx:: namespace for PPI-specific modifications or prototypes thereof, or Perl:: for modules which provide a general Perl language-related functions.
+You are recommended to use the PPI::Futurex:: namespace for PPI::Future-specific modifications or prototypes thereof, or Perl:: for modules which provide a general Perl language-related functions.

-If what you wish to implement looks like it fits into the PPIx:: namespace, you should consider contacting the PPI maintainers on GitHub first, as what you want may already be in progress, or you may wish to consider contributing to PPI itself.
+If what you wish to implement looks like it fits into the PPI::Futurex:: namespace, you should consider contacting the PPI::Future maintainers on GitHub first, as what you want may already be in progress, or you may wish to consider contributing to PPI::Future itself.

 # TO DO

 \- Many more analysis and utility methods for PDOM classes

-\- Creation of a PPI::Tutorial document
+\- Creation of a PPI::Future::Tutorial document

-\- Add many more key functions to PPI::XS
+\- Add many more key functions to PPI::Future::XS

 \- We can **always** write more and better unit tests